4 Wildlife Safety Tips for Your Next Trip to Canmore and Kananaskis

 Of all the natural wonders Alberta has to offer, the majestic, rugged beauty of Canmore and Kananaskis is in a league of its own.
 Along with the dramatic Canadian Rockies and iconic Bow and Kananaskis river views, some lucky visitors also get to spot the region’s abundant wildlife.

-Wildlife sightings are a fairly regular highlight of outdoor adventures in Canmore and Kananaskis—but what should you do when you hit the wilderness jackpot and spot a bear or other wildlife during your outing?
+Wildlife sightings are a fairly regular highlight of outdoor adventures in Canmore and Kananaskis—it’s extremely important to know what to do when you hit the wilderness jackpot and spot a bear or other wildlife during your outing.
 Keep these expert safety tips in mind to ensure both you and the animal will continue on your way with a skip in your step.

 Are you the type of traveller who enjoys venturing off the beaten path?
-The awe-inspiring views of remote mountain ranges make for incredible moments, but you’ve got to be aware of your surroundings when you’re out in nature’s playground so you don’t stumble upon a bear (trust us, although they’re big, it happens!).
+The awe-inspiring views of remote mountain ranges make for incredible moments, but you need to be aware of your surroundings when you’re out in nature’s playground so you don’t stumble upon a bear (trust us, although they’re big, it happens!).

 Like the Scout motto says, be prepared when you visit Canmore and Kananaskis.
 Alberta Parks is a good resource to help you plan your time in the great outdoors.
 You can also give the Travel Alberta Canmore Information Centre a call at (403) 678-5277.